joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 ### protected
 - working with multiple instances of a class

+- “protected methods come in handy when we want to work with multiple instances of the same class within the same method call, but yet we don't want to expose the interface to the outside world”
+- this type of visibility is most commonly implemented for comparison methods: `<=>`
 - want to avoid exposing a class’ interface to the rest of our program
 - inside class, a `protected` instance method behaves like a `public` method, but when we are *outside* of the class, a `protected` method behaves exactly like a `private` method
-- “protected methods come in handy when we want to work with multiple instances of the same class within the same method call, but yet we don't want to expose the interface to the outside world.”
+-
 ```ruby
 class House
   attr_reader :owner, :price